-document.querySelectorAll('div.yuRUbf &gt; a'); document.querySelectorAll('div.yuRUbf &gt; a &gt; h3'); Fig. 3 JavaScript to retrieve a URL Fig. 4 JavaScript to retrieve the page title
+document.querySelectorAll('div.yuRUbf > a'); Fig. 3.
+JavaScript to retrieve a URL document.querySelectorAll('div.yuRUbf > a > h3'); Fig. 4.
+JavaScript to retrieve the page title

 The scripts are executed using the action in PDA, "Execute JavaScript function on Web page."
 The automated system stores, the current search phrase, page title, and URL into a list.
 After processing the first page, the automated system displays the following search results and repeats collecting URLs and page titles.
 The browser is closed if the number of URLs collected exceeds 100 or the "Next" button is not displayed.
 The automated system repeats the above until the search phrase list is completed.
 The output result of this step is a list consisting of three items: search phrase, page title, and URL.